How the State of the Union Address Made Its Broadcast Debut

 Get your history fix in one place: sign up for the weekly TIME History newsletter

-The first such speech to be broadcast at night wasn’t until 1965, when Lyndon B. Johnson broke with tradition and delivered his address in the evening, to reach a wider audience.
+The first State of the Union address to be broadcast at night wasn’t until 1965, when Lyndon B. Johnson broke with tradition and delivered his address in the evening in order to reach a wider audience.

 Fast forward to this year’s State of the Union and technology has come a long way.
-President Donald Trump’s campaign website is offering donors the chance to have their names broadcast on a screen during Tuesday’s address in exchange for a “special State of the Union contribution.”
+President Trump’s campaign website is offering donors the chance to have their names broadcast on a screen during Tuesday’s address in exchange for a “special State of the Union contribution.”